 This wooden “understructure” is elevated and supported by a concrete grade beam around the perimeter of the house, drilled concrete piers, sono-tubes, pad & blocks, or some combination of these 4 systems.

 Over time, in addition to the wood rotting, the piers and beams can shift, putting the integrity of your foundation at risk.
 Other causes of damage can include water damage from flooding or burst pipes and inadequate architecture.
 When repairing a pier and beam foundation, it is vital to choose a qualified foundation repair company.

 You need someone who understands the major differences between pier and beam foundation repair and slab foundation repair.
 Both types of foundations are common across the state of Texas.
 Most newer homes are built with a slab foundation, while older homes tend to be pier and beam.

 Perma-Pier Foundation Repair of Texas has a team of specialized evaluators and construction professionals.
-We have serviced over 30,000 commercial and residential projects, including thousands of pier and beam foundation repairs.
+We have successfully completed over 30,000 commercial and residential projects, including thousands of pier and beam foundation repairs.
 We have been backed by science and industry trust for over twenty years.
-We provide no-charge evaluations to the Dallas – Fort Worth, Austin, San Antonio, and Houston markets in Texas.
+We provide no-charge evaluations to the Dallas – Fort Worth, Austin, San Antonio, and Houston markets.